tesfadan/colorBot/README.md

 - Ability to adjust colors Before saving
 - Generate more schemes using machine learning model
-- Check and improve accessibility
+- Improve accessibility

 <br><br>

 ## About Me

 Hi!
 I'm Tesfa.
-Aspiring front end web developer based in Winnipeg, Canada.
-I make web applications like this to imporve my skills and better my problem solving abilities.
+I am a designer and front-end developer in love with building beautiful & functional applications.
+I aspire to to make a positive impact on the end-users of the products I work on.
 <br><br>

 ## Contact